Cocker Westie (Cocker Spaniel & Westie Mix) Info, Pics, Traits, Facts

 - Cancer

-Though conditions like Hip Dysplasia and Progressive Retinal Atrophy are serious concerns, most of the conditions that Westies and Cocker Spaniels face are conditions that have treatments available.
-It’s best to prepare financially for any health conditions before buying your Cocker Westie, especially if they’re predisposed to a lot of conditions.
+Though conditions like Hip Dysplasia and Progressive Retinal Atrophy are serious concerns, most of the conditions that Westies and Cocker Spaniels face have treatments available.
+It is best to prepare financially for any health conditions before buying your Cocker Westie, especially if they’re predisposed to several.

 Male vs Female

-Male or female is a constant debate, often with two sides that insist one gender is better than the other.
-Males tend to be bigger and they also like to mark their territory, which can become a serious problem if not nipped in the bud.
-Aside from size and marking, the choice of male or female is solely up to you and anyone else involved.
+Whether to adopt a male or female is a constant debate, but there is not much difference in their temperaments.
+Male Cocker Westies are bigger, and they like to mark their territory, which can become a problem if not nipped in the bud.
+Aside from their size and marking, males and females are similar and both make excellent pets.

-Cocker Westies are athletic and happy hybrids that enjoy spending every waking hour with their owners, making them an ideal choice for families and dog owners that are home often.
+Cocker Westies are athletic and happy hybrids that enjoy spending every waking hour with their owners, making them an ideal choice for families and dog owners who are home often.
 These clever little dogs will entertain you to no end, especially when they’re younger and have more puppy energy.
-Aside from some Westie stubbornness, Cocker Westies respond very well to training.
-If you’re looking for a companion dog that will quickly bond with you, Cocker Westies will not disappoint.
+Aside from their Westie stubbornness, Cocker Westies respond very well to training.
+If you’re looking for a companion dog that will quickly bond with you, the Cocker Westie will not disappoint.

 - Wee-Chon (Westie & Bichon Mix): Pictures, Care Guide, Temperament & Traits